 Lianne obtained her PhD from the Durham Global Security Institute at Durham University (with an ESRC scholarship), holds a MSc in Defence, Development and Diplomacy at Durham University, a PCG in the Psychology of Religion at Cambridge University and a BA in Liberal Arts and Sciences from University College Utrecht.
 Previously, Lianne was an affiliate at King’s College London.

-Professor Tahir Abbas FRSA FAcSS holds the Chair in Radicalisation Studies at the Institute of Security and Global Affairs in 2018.
-Previously, he was a Senior Research Fellow at the Royal United Services Institute in London, Professor of Sociology at Fatih Istanbul University, and a Reader (Associate Professor) in Sociology and Director of the Centre for the Study of Ethnicity and Culture at the University of Birmingham.
-He works in the area of sociology and critical terrorism studies, exploring various forms of "radicalisation".
-His recent book is Countering Violent Extremism (Bloomsbury-IB Tauris, 2021), which is a critique of policy and practise within this field.
-His previous book, Islamophobia and Radicalisation: A Vicious Cycle, was published by Hurst in London and co-published by Oxford University Press in New York in late 2019.
-It has been reviewed in Ethnic and Racial Studies, the Journal of Intercultural Studies, Postcolonial Studies, and The Times Literary Supplement.
-Other recent books include: Contemporary Turkey in Conflict (Edinburgh University Press, 2017), which has been reviewed in the British Journal of Middle Eastern Studies, International Affairs, New Perspectives on Turkey, and Turkish Studies.
-Recent peer-reviewed journal articles have appeared in Ethnic and Racial Studies, British Journal of Sociology of Education, Critical Social Policy, Critical Studies on Terrorism, Ethnicities, and Philosophy and Social Criticism.
-His recent edited books are Political Muslims (with S. Hamid, Syracuse University Press, 2019) and Muslim Diasporas in the West: Critical Readings in Sociology (4 vols., Routledge Major Works Series, 2016).
-He has been a visiting scholar at the London School of Economics (2017–2019) and New York University (2015–2016).
+Professor Tahir Abbas, FRSA, FAcSS, holds the Chair in Radicalisation Studies at the Institute of Security and Global Affairs at Leiden University in The Hague.
+Previously, he was a Senior Research Fellow at the Royal United Services Institute in London, a Professor of Sociology at Istanbul University, and a Reader (Associate Professor) in Sociology and Director of the Centre for the Study of Ethnicity and Culture at the University of Birmingham.
+His recent books are Islamophobia and Securitisation (Springer-Nature, 2022, with L Welten), Countering Violent Extremism (Bloomsbury-IB Tauris, 2021), and Islamophobia and Radicalisation (Oxford University Press, 2019).
+He has recently been a visiting scholar at the London School of Economics (2017–2019) and New York University (2015–2016).
 He is a Fellow of the Royal Society of Arts and a Fellow of the Academy of Social Sciences.